OrekuD/dribbble-shot-1/README.md

 ## Daily challenge 01

-The intention of these daily challenges is to sharpen my skills as a frontend developer.
+The intention of these daily challenges is to improve my skills as a frontend developer.

 Insipration is a shot by [Tran Mau Tri Tam](https://dribbble.com/tranmautritam), on Dribbble.